 CBK expects the board of directors to take direct responsibility for cybersecurity risk.
 This means:

-- A board-approved cybersecurity strategy and policy reviewed at least annually
+- A board-approved cybersecurity strategy and policy reviewed regularly, informed by each threat and vulnerability assessment

-- A designated Chief Information Security Officer (CISO) or equivalent role with direct reporting to senior management
+- A designated Chief Information Security Officer (CISO) or equivalent role serving in the senior management team

 - Regular board reporting on cybersecurity risk posture, incidents, and programme status